-The Rosary, at its core, is a meditative prayer based in Scripture.
+The Rosary is a meditative prayer based in Scripture.
 When we pray, we ask Mary to pray for us as we seek to grow closer to her son Jesus by contemplating His life, death, and resurrection.

 There are four sets of mysteries, each containing five pivotal moments from the life of Jesus.
-When praying the Rosary, we enter into one set of mysteries at a time, walking with Mary and Jesus as we meditate on the depths of God’s love for us (keep on reading for a short description of each mystery after the outline of the prayer below).
+When praying the Rosary, we enter into one set of mysteries at a time, walking with Mary and Jesus as we meditate on the depths of God’s love for us.

 So, how do you pray the rosary?